TurboCoder13/py-lintro/docs/contributing.md

 - Tag push publishes to PyPI (OIDC) and creates a GitHub Release with artifacts.

 For detailed contribution guidelines, see the project documentation or contact a maintainer.

+---

+## Tool Integration Guidelines

+This section describes how to add a new external tool to Lintro while keeping a consistent UX and maintainable implementation.

+### Principles

+- Minimal defaults: invoke the native CLI without forcing special formats.
+- Predictable discovery: put file-discovery rules into the tool implementation (e.g., Actionlint filters to `/.github/workflows/`).
+- Wrapper, not replacement: rely on tool defaults and parse its standard output; only add switches when strictly necessary for parsing.

+### Implementation Steps

+1. Core code

+- Create a tool class in `lintro/tools/implementations/` (subclass `BaseTool`).
+- Implement `check()` (and `fix()` only if the tool supports auto-fixes).
+- Add a parser module in `lintro/parsers/<tool>/` for the tool's default output.
+- Add a formatter in `lintro/formatters/tools/` with a `TableDescriptor`.
+- Register the tool in `lintro/tools/tool_enum.py`.
+- Register the table formatter in `TOOL_TABLE_FORMATTERS` within `lintro/utils/tool_utils.py`.

+2. Tests

+- Put minimal violation samples in `test_samples/`.
+- Add unit tests for the parser.
+- Add integration tests that:
+  - Run the tool directly (CLI) on the sample
+  - Run the tool via Lintro and compare parity (issue counts, status)
+  - Use realistic paths (e.g., `.github/workflows/` for Actionlint)
+- Allow local skip when a system binary is missing (CI/Docker installs tools).

+3. Installer support

+- Update `scripts/utils/install-tools.sh` to install the binary.
+- Prefer upstream installers when available (uv/pip, npm, official script, Homebrew).
+For OS/arch tarballs, encapsulate download/extract in a helper.
+- Verify checksums when possible.

+4. Docs checklist

+- Update `README.md` Supported Tools table and CLI examples.
+- Update `docs/getting-started.md` with a short usage example.
+- Update `docs/configuration.md` with discovery notes and usage tips.

+5. CI and Docker

+- The Docker image installs all supported tools; integration tests should run without skipping inside Docker/CI.

+### Pass-through Options (optional)

+Expose native flags via `--tool-options tool:key=value` only after the core behavior is stable.
+Keep defaults minimal to avoid surprising users and to maintain parity with direct CLI behavior.